microdotblog/indie-microblogging/part3/micropub.md

 There’s one type of content that isn’t well-covered in this list: standalone pages on your blog.
 These aren’t date-based like a blog post, but instead are usually pages that exist outside the reverse-chronological home page, like “About”, “Photos”, or “Archive”.
 They can be included in your blog’s navigation or sidebar.

+Micro.blog uses a special “channel” for these standalone pages.
+When querying the Micropub config with `q=config`, the available channels will be returned:

+	{
+	  “channels”: [
+	    {
+	      “uid”: “default”,
+	      “name”: “Posts”
+	    },
+	    {
+	      “uid”: “pages”,
+	      “name”: “Pages”
+	    }
+	  ]
+	}

-Micro.blog uses a new type “page” for standalone pages.
-We can pass this to Micropub when creating a new post.
-Instead of `h=entry` to create a new post, we’ll use `h=page`:
+We can pass the `uid` for “pages” in a new `mp-channel` parameter to Micropub when creating a new post:

 	POST /micropub
 	Authorization: Bearer 123456789
 	Content-Type: application/x-www-form-urlencoded

-	h=page&name=New%20page&content=Hello
+	h=entry&content=Hello&mp-channel=pages

+When using the JSON version of Micropub, `mp-channel` is included along with other properties.
+It’s not a property itself; the `mp-` prefix is used for commands to Micropub:

+	POST /micropub
+	Authorization: Bearer 123456789
+	Content-Type: application/json

+	{
+	  "type": "h-entry",
+	  "properties" {
+	    "content": "Hello”,
+	    "mp-channel": “pages”
+	  }
+	}

-To query Micropub for just these standalone pages, use the `post-type` filter parameter:
+To query Micropub for just these standalone pages, use the `mp-channel` parameter:

-	GET /micropub?q=source&post-type=page
+	GET /micropub?q=source&mp-channel=pages

 The response will look similar to getting a list of regular blog posts:

 	{
 	   "items": [
 	     {
-	       "type": "h-page",
+	       "type": “h-entry”,
 	       "properties": {
 	         "uid": [ 12345 ],
 	         "name": [ "Title here" ],